 To maintain a positive client relationship and ensure that negotiations remain between two parties that have respect for each other, take the necessary precautions to protect both your businesses against common risks.

-For more expert advice from Denise Louise Jeffrey on how to get the most out of your business negotiation, visit her website.
+For more expert advice from Denise Louise Jeffrey on how to get the most out of your business negotiation, visit her website (external link).